 The annual appropriation budget is debated by and voted on by the House of Commons Standing Committee on Procedure and House Affairs.
 The statutory budget does not require a vote.
-The financial statements of the Office of the CEO are subject to annual audits by the Office of the Auditor General and the agency is subject to the reporting requirements of Public Accounts.
+The financial statements of the Office of the Chief Electoral Officer are subject to annual audits by the Office of the Auditor General, and the agency is subject to the reporting requirements of Public Accounts.

-By and large, Canadians have a high degree of faith in their agency.
-A recent survey of Canadians revealed that 77.6 had “a great deal” or “quite a lot” of confidence in and 82.6 indicated they were either “very satisfied” or “fairly satisfied” with the way runs federal elections ( 2011).
-Following the May 2011 federal election, a further survey indicated that 85 of eligible electors that the election in a fair manner (2013).
+By and large, Canadians have a high degree of faith in their electoral agency.
+A recent survey of Canadians revealed that 77.6 percent had “a great deal” or “quite a lot” of confidence in Elections Canada, and 82.6 percent indicated they were either “very satisfied” or “fairly satisfied” with the way it runs federal elections (Canadian Election Study 2011).
+Following the May 2011 federal election, a further survey indicated that 85 percent of eligible electors thought that Elections Canada had run the election in a fair manner (Elections Canada 2013d).

 Challenges

-Despite its long history and the relative lack of political interference in its affairs compared with some other , still faces several organizational challenges.
+Despite its long history and the relative lack of political interference in its affairs compared with some other EMBs, Elections Canada still faces several organizational challenges.

-It is becoming increasingly difficult attract and retain 230,election workers needed for federal elections in Canada.
-The turnover and replacement of workers from one election to makes skills and knowledge transfer more difficult and results in the need for continuous retraining and administrative errors at the polls.
+It is becoming increasingly difficult to attract and retain the approximately 230,000 election workers needed for federal elections in Canada.
+The turnover and replacement of workers from one election to the next makes skills and knowledge transfer more difficult and results in the need for continuous retraining and potential administrative errors at the polls.

-faces a major challenge in reversing the erosion of public trust stemming from a legal dispute that revealed serious procedural irregularities and exceedingly poor levels of procedural compliance on the part of election officers in the 2011 federal election A report resulting from a major review on compliance, commissioned by the , found multiple interlinked causes for the levels of error made by election officers working at the polls and concluded “fully addressing the compliance problem requires a fundamental redesign of the voting process” (Neufeld 2013, 6). has committed to developing a new voting services model by 2019 providing receive support to do so from parliamentarians. has also committed to overhaul administrative practices in time for the (scheduled) 2015 general election to improve procedural compliance levels in the short term.
+Elections Canada faces a major challenge in reversing the erosion of public trust stemming from a legal dispute that revealed serious procedural irregularities and exceedingly poor levels of procedural compliance on the part of election officers in the 2011 federal election.
+A report resulting from a major review on compliance, commissioned by the Chief Electoral Officer, found multiple, interlinked causes for the levels of error made by election officers working at the polls and concluded that “fully addressing the compliance problem requires a fundamental redesign of the voting process” (Neufeld 2013, 6).
+Elections Canada has committed to developing a new voting services model by 2019 providing that it receives support to do so from parliamentarians.
+It has also committed to overhauling administrative practices in time for the (scheduled) 2015 general election to improve procedural compliance levels in the short term.

-The 2011 federal general election revealed a voter suppression scheme, commonly referred to as obocalls.
-The scheme involved plac automated and personal phone calls to on or near day falsely informing them that the locations of their stations had changed and was allegedly designed to discourage from casting ballots.
-Such deceit can seriously undermine the otherwise high degree of trust that have in the electoral system and how it is administered.
-The laws regulating political party communications with re inadequate to deal with the situation recommended changes to the to prevent this kind of fraudulent activity in the future.
-From personal privacy and security perspectives, there are also concerns about the volume of information political parties are accumulating about voters and how it is being used and protected.
-In addition, there is the issue of enforcement needs to be bolstered if the Commissioner is to have the necessary tools to effectively investigate future occurrences.
-In the wake of the obocalls issue, in March 2012 Parliament voted unanimously in support of a motion to introduce legislation within six months that would strengthen ’s investigative powers.
+The 2011 federal general election revealed a voter suppression scheme, commonly referred to as robocalls.
+The scheme involved placing automated and personal telephone calls to electors on or near election day, falsely informing them that the locations of their polling stations had changed, and it was allegedly designed to discourage electors from casting their ballots.
+Such deceit can seriously undermine the otherwise high degree of trust that electors have in the electoral system and how it is administered.
+The laws regulating political party communications with electors are inadequate to deal with the situation, and Elections Canada has recommended changes to the Canada Elections Act to prevent this kind of fraudulent activity in the future.
+From personal privacy and security perspectives, there are also concerns about the volume of information that political parties are accumulating about voters and how it is being used and protected.
+In addition, there is the issue of enforcement, which needs to be bolstered if the Commissioner of Canada Elections is to have the necessary tools to effectively investigate future occurrences.
+In the wake of the robocalls issue, in March 2012, Parliament voted unanimously in support of a motion to introduce legislation within six months that would strengthen Elections Canada’s investigative powers.